ecmwf/ecpoint-calibrate/README.md

 [![codecov](https://codecov.io/gh/esowc/ecPoint-Calibrate/branch/master/graph/badge.svg)](https://codecov.io/gh/esowc/ecPoint-Calibrate)
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python3.7-1f425f.svg)](https://www.python.org/)

-ecPoint-Calibrate is a software that uses conditional verification tools to compare numerical weather prediction (NWP) model outputs against point observations and, in this way, anticipate sub-grid variability and identify variability and identify biases at grid scale.
+ecPoint-Calibrate is a software that uses conditional verification tools to compare numerical weather prediction (NWP) model outputs against point observations and, in this way, anticipate sub-grid variability and identify biases at grid scale.
 It provides a dynamic and user-friendly environment to post-process NWP model parameters (such as precipitation, wind, temperature, etc.) and produce probabilistic products for geographical locations (everywhere in the world, and up to medium-range forecasts).

 The development of this project was sponsored by the project "ECMWF Summer of Weather Code (ESoWC)"